FortunesFavor/Vltra-Tenebrae/Tynn-Shan.rst

 **Gear**
     * Ancient Skystone Spear [7] [FREE]

-          This ancient spear, found in an old derelict ship, emits a lethal electric current from its bladed tip.
+          This ancient spear, found in an old derelict ship, emits a lethal atomic current from its bladed tip.
 5 Damage + 2 Electrical Damage

     * Outfit [4]

-          Her outfit consists of a skintight fabric that reduces noise and EM radiation, and has a mask that makes it vacuum sealed for space. +2 to Reflex checks for Sneaking; self-contained atmosphere
+          Her outfit consists of a skintight fabric that reduces noise and EM radiation, and has a mask that makes it vacuum sealed for spaaace. +2 to Reflex checks for Sneaking; self-contained atmosphere

     * Survival Kit [10]